isovalent/eBPF-Summit-2023-CTF/README.md

   to open a shell into the VM.

+**NOTE:** the following should ideally be ran in a VM, running on an existing system can result in unexpected behaviour for other applications! ❗️

 If you don't want to use Lima or Vagrant, you should be able to run the binary `bin/ebpf.summit.2023` as root on a relatively modern Linux distro (as long as the kernel is 5.15+).